Mariners win first game in Chicago as Hector Santiago is ejected for violating illegal substance rule

 “Yeah definitely,’’ he said.
 “I think once they take it back and check if it’s just (going to be) sweat and rosin and we will be all right.’’

 “Our guys are doing the right thing,’’ Servais said, adding he hopes a ruling is made in the next day or two to clear things up.
+“They are following the rules.
+The umpires are trying to do the best they can.”

 Santiago’s glove was inspected after he was taken out of the game with one out in the bottom of the fifth inning, having given up a run and the White Sox having loaded the bases.

-Under the rules, relievers are checked when they are taking out of the game.
-So, as Servais replaced Santiago in the fifth, home plate ump Phil Cuzzi and the three field umps descended on Santiago and examined his glove.
+Under the rules, relievers are checked when they are taken out of the game.
+So, as Servais replaced Santiago in the fifth, Cuzzi and the three field umps descended on Santiago and examined his glove.

-Servais tried to plead Santiago’s case, but Cuzzi ejected Santiago, appearing to zoom in on something on the inside heel of his glove.
+Servais tried to plead Santiago’s case, but Cuzzi then ejected Santiago.

-Santiago’s glove was given to another MLB official who placed it in a bag, where it will be sent to the league office in New York.

 Santiago has been in the majors since 2011, breaking in with the White Sox.